 I guess you could say what William Barclay says is true, "It's always dangerous to rebuke an eastern despot."
 It may still be so today.
 And by his rebuke, John signed his own death warrant.
 He's a man who fearlessly rebuked evil wherever he saw it.

 So back to Matthew 14 verse 5.
 It says that he wanted to put him to death.
 Herod wanted to put John to death once he got him in prison, but he was afraid of the multitude.
 After all, the whole country thought he was the forerunner of the Messiah.
-They had been going out there to get baptized and heard him preach.
+They had been going out there to get baptized.
+They’d heard him preach.
 They regarded him as a true prophet.
-At this point Herod would have killed John because he was so...he was so angered by the insult of the guilt that John had heaped upon him, but he feared the consequences, so he winds up keeping him in prison almost a year because he's afraid of the public response and outcry.
+At this point Herod would have killed John because he was so...he was so angered by the insult of the guilt that John had heaped upon him, but he feared the consequences.
+So he winds up keeping him in prison almost a year because he's afraid of the public response and outcry.

-"So, on the birthday of Herod the daughter of Herodias danced before them and pleased Herod."
-Pleased is a euphemism for sexual excitement.
+"So, on the birthday of Herod, the daughter of Herodias danced before them and pleased Herod."
+“Pleased’ is a euphemism for sexual excitement.
 The dances these girls danced were immoral, suggestive, seductive, shameless dances.
-I mean, it kind of goes like this...there was a party, there was a party with a lot of drinking and feasting.
+I mean, it kind of goes like this.
+There was a party.
+There was a party with a lot of drinking and feasting.
 And as they got drunker and more satiated, they brought out the dancing girls.
 A birthday party in that ancient world was all male.
 It was a stag party, if you will.
-Feasting, drunkenness, climaxed but sexual stimulation by dancers, really for a princess to do this was amazing, but to do this was common stuff.
+Feasting, drunkenness, climaxed by sexual stimulation by dancers.
+Really, for a princess to do this was amazing.
+But to do this was common stuff.
 Herodias was willing to take her daughter and have her do this to excite Herod because she wanted revenge on this man who had publicly shamed her.

-Josephus tells us the daughter's name was...do you remember?
+Josephus tells us the daughter's name was...
+Do you remember?
 Salome, that's not in the Bible, but Josephus, the historian, tells us that.
-So Herod's birthday, Herodus dais, came to be a proverb for excessive festivals in ancient days in Roman history.
+So Herod's birthday, Herodotus dais, came to be a proverb for excessive festivals in ancient days in Roman history.
 This was one major wild party this man held.
 She learned her incestuous lessons very well.
 By the way, Salome, according to Josephus, later married her uncle.
-It pleased Herod, it lit his fire in his drunken, gluttonous stupor he was seduced, losing all dignity, losing all sensibility, losing all rationality and wanting somehow to be the big, magnificent benefactor before everybody and show somehow his great generosity, he became prey to his own wretched lust and he made a stupid promise.
-Verse 7, "He promised with a note to give her whatever she asked."
+It pleased Herod.
+It lit his fire in his drunken, gluttonous stupor he was seduced, losing all dignity, losing all sensibility, losing all rationality and wanting somehow to be the big, magnificent benefactor before everybody and show somehow his great generosity, he became prey to his own wretched lust and he made a stupid promise.
+Verse 7: "He promised with an oath to give her whatever she asked."
 And that hatched the plot.
-"And having been prompted by her mother, was all set up, she said, 'Give me here on a platter the head of John the Baptist.'"
+"And having been prompted by her mother,” was all set up, “she said, 'Give me here on a platter the head of John the Baptist.'"

 This girl is probably 16, 17.
 She wanted it, please notice, now.
 "I want it right now on a platter."
 There was not any desire to wait until Herod was able to think more clearly, or out of his stupor, sober and in control.
 She wanted that head and she wanted it now.
 He was too proud to break his public oath.
 He was trying to show how magnificent he was, how magnanimous he was and he had cornered himself.
 His folly was going to cause him to commit an enormous crime against a man he knew was godly, against a man he knew was holy, against a man he knew spoke the truth because he knew the truth that John confronted him about.
 He is morally impotent.
 He is witless.
 He is a fool.
 He is weak.
 He is in pride.
 His cup is filled with iniquity.
 And the cost of marrying this woman has now risen to great heights.

 And so, this wicked desire of the Herods to silence the man of God.
 John was murdered.
-Murdered about a year after he had been in prison and murdered and his ministry and his life was over.
-But, believe me, he went to his glorious reward and he stands as a model, a permanent model for faithful, uncompromising preaching, doesn't he?
+Murdered about a year after he had been in prison, murdered and his ministry and his life was over.
+But, believe me, he went to his glorious reward and he stands as a model, a permanent model for faithful, uncompromising preaching.
+Doesn't he?

 A lovely note ends the ugly scene.
 Verse 12 of Matthew 14, "And his disciples came," those would be the followers of John, those who were down there with him in the wilderness while he preached and baptized.
 "They came and took away the body and they buried it and they went and reported to Jesus."
 They knew Jesus would want to know.
 By the way, neither Herod nor Herodias accomplished anything by killing John.
 They couldn't rid themselves of their sins, could they?
 And they certainly couldn't rid themselves of their guilt.
 If you go back to verses 1 and 2, that's why the panic sets in in the first place because Herod's afraid that the rumor could be true and John is back from the dead and Herod is paranoid with torment.
 He could silence the voice of John, but he couldn't kill the truth.

-And He said to them, "Go tell that fox, you go tell him, behold, I cast out demons and perform cures today and tomorrow and the third day I reach My goal.
-Nevertheless I must journey on today, tomorrow and the next day for it cannot be for a prophet to perish outside of Jerusalem."
+And He said to them, "Go tell that fox,” go tell him, “behold, I cast out demons and perform cures today and tomorrow and the third day I reach My goal.
+Nevertheless I must journey on today, tomorrow, and the next day for it cannot be that a prophet should perish outside of Jerusalem."

 You know what He's saying?
 You may have killed John, my friend, but you cannot kill Me until My work is done.
 Herod did eventually participate in His execution, but he wasn't able to participate until Jesus' work was done.